-OVC: Defense leads Colonels past Murray 31 yards on the final drive of regulation to the Butler 44.
-Eagle quarterback Zach Lewis, playing for an injured Evan Sawyer, had completed two passes and seemed to be connecting on a third that would have put Morehead in field goal range, but Butler's Tadd Dombart stepped in front of the pass for the interception, forcing the overtime.
+OVC: Defense leads

+Colonels past Murray

+31 yards on the final drive of regulation to the Butler 44.
+Eagle quarterback Zach Lewis, playing for an injured Evan Sawyer, had completed two passes and seemed to be connecting on a third that would have put Morehead in field goal range, but Butler 1 and Dombart stepped in Gording the overtime.
 Jerrod Pendleton led the MSU ground game with 57 yards on 11 carries and Ronnie McDermott had three catches for 23 yards.
-Scott Gray had 15 carries for 59 yards to lead the Bulldogs and Watkins caught 13 passes for 130 yards.
-Huck was 26-49 for 208 Morehead State racked up 268 yards of total offense, 105 of which came on the ground.
-Butler had 239 yards of offense and was officially held to 31 yards, but a 39 yard botched long snap contributed to the Bulldogs' 58 yards lost It was the second consecutive overtime game for Morehead State, who will host PFL opponent Dayton next week at 1 p.m. at Jayne Stadium.
-It also is just the second overtime game played at Jayne Stadium, the last time being in 1998.
-The Bulldogs also remain in league play, hosting San Diego at 1 p.m.
-"We've got to get ready to go, because if you think Butler was physical, look out," Ballard said.
-"But I believe our guys will step up and respond.
-Murray State 10-yard line.
+Scott Gray had 15 carries for 59 yards to lead the Bulldogs and Watkins caught 13, passes for 130 yards.
+Morehead State racked up Morehead State racked up yards.

+Morehead State racked up

+268 yards of total offense, 105

+of which came on the ground.

+Butter had 239 yards of

+offense and was officially held

+to 31 yards, but a 39 yard

+botched long snap contributed

+to the Bulldogs' 58 yards lost

+rushing.